-6.2.3 The ILD Concept Group
+6.2.10 The ILD Concept Group

-As described above, the ILD collaboration initially started out as a fairly loosely organised group of scientists interested to explore the design of a detector for a linear collider like the ILC.
+The ILD collaboration initially started out as a fairly loosely organised group of scientists interested to explore the design of a detector for a linear collider like the ILC.
 With the delivery of the DBD in 2013, the group re-organised itself more along the lines of a traditional collaboration.
-The group gave itself a set of by-laws, which governs the function of the group, and defines rules for the membership in ILD.
-Groups who want to be members of ILD must sign a memorandum of participation, a first step towards an eventual memorandum of understanding to construct ILD, as soon as the ILC has been approved.
+The group imposed upon itself a set of by-laws which govern the functions of the group, and define rules for the membership of ILD.

 In total 65 groups from 30 countries signed the letter of participation in 2015.
-In 2018 the list of groups had grown to 72.
+At present (2021), 68 institutions are members, and a number of individuals have joined as guest members of ILD.
 A map indicating the location of the ILD member institutes is shown in figure 6.5.

-6.2.4 Conclusion and Outlook
+6.2.11 Conclusion and Outlook

-The ILD detector concept is a well developed integrated detector optimised for use at the electronpositron collider ILC.
+The ILD detector concept is a well developed integrated detector optimised for use at the electron-positron collider ILC.
 It is based on advanced detector technology, and driven by the science requirements at the ILC.
 Most of its major components have been fully demonstrated through prototyping and test beam experiments.
 The physics performance of ILD has been validated using detailed simulation systems.
 A community interested in building and operating ILD has formed over the last few years.
 It is already sizeable, encompassing 72 institutes from around the world.
 The community is ready to move forward once the ILC project receives approval.
-[8 pages; corresponding editor: Ties Behnke (ties.behnke@desy.de)]